Poya-Faraji/Poya-Faraji/README.md

 - 🌱 I’m currently studying software engineering at a vocational university and working on: **Angular and Node JS projects**

-- 💬 Ask me about **Angular, Software Engineering, Web development and more...**
+- 💬 Ask me about **Angular, Software Engineering, Web development and Web in general...**

 - 📫 My Contact Email: **poya.faraji@outlook.com**